• About Meredith & Perfection Pending

 10 Things Mean Moms Have in Common

 It’s no secret that at some point in your job as a mom you will for sure be called THE MEANEST MOM IN THE WHOLE ENTIRE WORLD.
-That’s because you probably are mean.
+That’s because you probably are a mean mom.
 At least in the eyes of your kids.

 But what good, mean moms know best is that sometimes being mean is the thing that helps our kids grow up to be respectful, decent humans.